 And then she sighed, looked at me sideways with a shrug and explained that not all bodies are the same, or have the same threshold for body fat.
 That my body is “sensitive to weight loss” and that I may never safely be as lean as I desired.

-go to link And if I hadn’t already fell apart, that was what really got me.
+And if I hadn’t already fell apart, that was what really got me.

 It seemed like a sick joke given my “go hard” mantra that I had come so close to my ideal body that I could taste it, only to find out my body couldn’t tolerate it.
 Being forced to slow down, everything kind of hit me, and the slowness and heaviness I felt matched the heaviness of the shame and secrecy as I tried to appear like I had it all together.
 In reality, it threw me into one of the deepest depressions I’ve ever experienced.
 The huge influx of calories, less cardio and crazed hormones put the 10 pounds right on my gut, and I hated how I looked and felt.
 Shamefully, I admit there were days I didn’t even want to shower because I didn’t want to see or feel my body, to look down and see the mess I had made of myself.
 I hated that as a trainer, with so much knowledge of weight loss, I wasn’t allowed to do anything about it.